Questions and Answers: Excerpts from interviews with Chris Runckel,

 We have associates in three locations in China, Hanoi and Ho Chi Minh

-Chang Mai in Thailand, Laos, Singapore/ Malaysia and Korea.
-Our
+Chiang Mai in Thailand, Laos, Singapore/ Malaysia, Manila, the

-is one of the largest websites focused on business with Asia.
-The site
+one of the largest websites focused on business with Asia and is

 sponsorship but is dedicated to the principle that understanding more

-about business in Asia benefits all, inducing our company.
+about business in Asia benefits all, including our company.
 My

 wife and I, who own the company, each have more than 30 years of

-look at opportunities across Asia, not just China, and to guide clients
+to look at opportunities across Asia, not just China, and to guide

-through the obvious and not-so-obvious challenges that come with
+clients through the obvious and not-so-obvious challenges that come

 Where could a